-He was a 2006/7 visiting fellow at the Oxford Internet Institute, University of Oxford.
-Duff has also been a visiting lecturer at the Global Information Society Studies media summer school, University of Zurich.
+He was a 2006/7 visiting fellow at the Oxford Internet Institute, University of Oxford, and a 2001 visiting lecturer at the University of Zurich summer school.

-Walter Lippmann, in The Encyclopedia of Social Theory, (Wiley), in press
+Walter Lippmann, in The Encyclopedia of Social Theory (Wiley, 2017)

-Information society, in Elsevier Encyclopedia of the Social and Behavioral Sciences, 2nd ed., 2015, in press
+Information society, in Encyclopedia of the Social and Behavioral Sciences, 2nd ed.
+(Elsevier, 2015)

 Needing NoDI (normal democratic information)?
-The problem of information poverty in post-industrial society, Information, Communication and Society 18(1) 2015, pp. 63-77
+The problem of information poverty in post-industrial society, Information, Communication and Society (2015)

 Pundit for post-industrial times?
-Walter Lippmann as an information society theorist, Information, Communication and Society 16(6) 2013, pp. 967-988
+Walter Lippmann as an information society theorist, Information, Communication and Society (2013)

 A Normative Theory of the Information Society (Routledge Research Monographs, 2012)

-The Rawls-Tawney theorem and the digital divide in post-industrial society, Journal of the American Society for Information Science 62(3) 2011, pp. 604-612
+The Rawls-Tawney theorem and the digital divide in post-industrial society, Journal of the American Society for Information Science and Technology (2011)

 The age of access?
-Information policy and social progress, in R. Negrine, ed., Communications Policy: Theories and Issues (Palgrave, 2010), pp. 49-64
+Information policy and social progress, in R. Negrine, ed., Communications Policy: Theories and Issues (Palgrave, 2010)

 Daniel Bell's theory of the information society, in B. Smart, ed., Post-Industrial Society, vol. 3 (Sage, 2010)